francescodalmonte/rs-Data-Parcellation-Improvement/README.md

-# rs-fMRI_data_parcellation_improvement
+# rs-Data Parcellation Improvement
-Refining the segmentation of rs-fMRI data functional parcellation
+Algorithm to automatically refine an existing parcellation of rs-fMRI data for functional-connectivity analyses.